ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/huynhngoctan2000/Mask_Detection)

 ## Virtual Password Opening By Hand Tracking Drawing
+This project demonstrates how open password by hand-drawning password charactors. mediapipe is used for tracking and drawing password charactor which is digits and leters.
+Tesseract is used for hand-writen drawning recognition.
+Telegram also is used for sending alert as well as logging the access.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Virtual_Password_Opening_By_Hand_Tracking_Drawing.png" width="500" alt="Virtual Password Opening By Hand Tracking Drawing">